Healthy Youth Survey

 If participating, principals must agree to follow the survey administration procedures:

-- Administer the survey during the administration week (typically in October).
+- Administer the survey during the allocated administration time, which is October 8-19th.

 - Send out an informational survey brochure to parents provided in the materials sent to schools prior to the survey administration.